adq8z9/le_accounting_nip/README.md

 # Note

 This implementation proposals aim to be a on nostr events based form for exchanging (financial) accounting data.
+(The target is financial accounting, but the data structure is more general and could be also used for other forms of accounting).

 It is implementations of nostr events from nostr-protocol.
 So in doubt and for everything not covered here (e.g. data flow) one should refer to the nostr-protocol specification.

-The following new kinds, tags and for this implementation specific "je_movement_types" are introduced:
+# The following new kinds, tags and for this implementation specific "je_movement_types" are introduced

-Implementation proposals:
+## Implementation proposals:
 0 - General Ledger Entry
 1 - Accounting area
 2 - Accounts structure

-Event kinds:
+## Event kinds:
 - from 0 -
 (8001, general ledger entry)
 - from 1 -